 Widths depend on the target, address region, and address alignment.
-Some access sizes might not be supported.
+In addition, some widths might not be supported.
+A width of o enables the debugger to determine the access width.
+The following are examples of widths that could be specified:

-Specifies either a single expression or an aggregate of expressions with the same size enclosed in curly braces.
+• expression specifies either a single expression or an aggregate of expressions with the same size enclosed in curly braces ({}).
 If there is more than one expression, then the values are written to memory sequentially with the addresses determined by the width of the type of the values.